Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_tutorial_oscillators.md

 3. Under products, type `HiddenX’ + X’`.
 4. Set the forward rate as `2e3`.

-Repeat the above steps for the following reactions, ensuring that you have the appropriate parameters for each reaction. (**Note:** Some molecules require an apostrophe or a comma.
-This represents the orientation of the molecule in space and is very important to the reactions!)
+Repeat the above steps for the following reactions, ensuring that you have the appropriate parameters for each reaction.

+**Note:** Some molecules require an apostrophe or a comma.
+This represents the orientation of the molecule in space and is very important to the reactions!
+{: .notice--warning}

 | Reactants |Products|Forward Rate|
 |:--------|:-------:|--------:|